HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 3. **International Third-Party Traffic**:

-   > **Key Information:** When a non-licensed person is allowed to speak to a foreign station using a station under the control of a licensed amateur operator, the foreign station must be in a country with which the U.S. has a third party agreement. {{< link id="T1F07" >}}
+   > **Key Information:** When a non-licensed person is allowed to speak to a foreign station using a station under the control of a licensed amateur operator, the foreign station must be in a country with which the U.S. has a third-party agreement. {{< link id="T1F07" >}}

    This is where it gets tricky.
 Both countries need to have a "handshake agreement" allowing it.
 It's like needing parental permission for an international field trip.
 No third-party agreement?
 No talking to that foreign station! (except for emergency or disaster relief communications)